elastic/integrations/packages/google_cloud_storage/docs/README.md

     describing said error.

 NOTE: Currently only `JSON` is supported with respect to object/file formats.
+We also support gzipped JSON object/files.
 As for authentication types, we currently have support for
 `json credential keys` and `credential files`.
 If a download for a file/object fails or gets interrupted, the download is retried for 2 times.
 This is currently not user configurable.